Download the PDF:4163_comp_3_2022_2025

 (a) Compassionate Leave

-Employees requiring compassionate leave will, on request, be granted up to seven (7) calendar days’ leave without loss of pay in case of death of a close family member or individual permanently residing in the employee’s household.
+(i) Employees requiring compassionate leave will, on request, be granted up to seven (7) calendar days’ leave without loss of pay in case of death of a close family member or individual permanently residing in the employee’s household.
+For self-identifying Indigenous employees, this leave will also be granted for passing of an Elder close to them and/or their community, as well as any individual the employee considers a close family member consistent with the cultural norms of their community (e.g., aunt, uncle).
 Where extensive traveling time is required up to three (3) additional calendar days will be granted on request.
 Compassionate leave without loss of pay will be granted by a chair/director under other reasonable circumstances.

 (b) Emergency Leave